Kervy05/Kervy05/README.md

   - Cybersecurity Awareness

 goal:
-  "To become a Cybersecurity Trainer & Educator"
+  "To become a Cybersecurity Trainer and Educator"
 ```

 ---